rarcanaria/rarcanaria/README.md

 <p>I'm currently not looking to collaborate on minor projects, but I plan to soon!</p>

 <h2>📫 Contact</h2>
-<p>For a quick response, DM me on Instagram or LinkedIn
+<p>For a quick response, DM me on Instagram or LinkedIn.

-For professional inquiries, reach out via email at [email]</p>
+For professional inquiries, reach out via email at [email].</p>

 <h1>🚧 This page is under construction!
-Check back for updates 🚧</h1>
+Check back later for updates. 🚧</h1>

 <!---
 rarcanaria/rarcanaria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.